rust-lang/reference/src/items/generics.md

 struct InnerArray<T, const N: usize>([T; N]);
 ```

-The generic parameters are in scope within the item definition where they are
+Generic parameters are in scope within the item definition where they are
 declared.
+They are not in scope for items declared within the body of a
+function as described in [item declarations].

 [References], [raw pointers], [arrays], [slices][arrays], [tuples], and
 [function pointers] have lifetime or type parameters as well, but are not